markjnkim/es_mod/01-html/content/step-3-hero.md

 In this lesson, we will build upon our knowledge of HTML and CSS as well as introduce more concepts essential in web development.
 For the build process we will approach this lesson using the following steps:
 1) Add the HTML element to create a form
 2) Add CSS selectors to style specific elements
-3) Add our Hero image to the background
+3) Add the background image
 4) Position the elements
 5) Style the web form